felixmielcarek/bigbrother/README.md

 #### 2. Spotify authentification

-The best suited way for this to project to authentificate is the [Authorization Code Flow](https://developer.spotify.com/documentation/web-api/tutorials/code-flow).
+The best suited way for this project to authentificate is the [Authorization Code Flow](https://developer.spotify.com/documentation/web-api/tutorials/code-flow).
 Here is the diagram from the documentation which explains the steps:

 ![Authorization Code Flow diagram](https://developer.spotify.com/images/documentation/web-api/auth-code-flow.png)